 Rewards can work in class but not at home because the learner sees contexts differently.
 If an intervention only works with one teacher, learners respond to teacher cues.
 Stokes and Baer (1977) said to "programme" transfer, not just hope for it.
 Vary settings, people, and materials when teaching.
 Therefore, rehearse behaviours across many contexts, not just the first teaching context.

-Operant conditioning changes behaviour with rewards and punishments.
+Operant conditioning is a behaviourist process that changes classroom behaviour through reinforcement, consequences, and consistent adult responses.
 Classrooms use it with token economies (Skinner, 1938).
 Teachers reinforce good behaviour with praise or rewards.
 They ignore bad behaviour or use consequences.
 Consistency and quick responses are vital (Thorndike, 1911; Pavlov, 1927).
 Reduce reinforcement over time for lasting change (Skinner, 1953).

 Operant conditioning is a type of learning that focuses on how an individual's behaviour is influenced by the consequences of their actions.
 This theory suggests that behaviours can be reinforced or diminished through either positive or negative reinforcement, as well as punishment.